 I’m a buyer, I have an issue with a product that I've purchased from an Ecwid store

-This is a guide for individuals who purchased a product online from an Ecwid-hosted store but have not received the order and want their money back or have received the item, but it significantly differs from the original description.
+This is a guide for individuals who purchased a product online from an Ecwid-hosted store but have not received the order and want their money back or have received the item but it significantly differs from the original description.
 So if you have questions like 'Where is my order?', or if you want to dispute a charge, this guide is for you.

 If you are in need of help with an order, first try contacting the store directly.
 Store owners are responsible for providing their customers information on their orders.
 You can contact the seller:

 - by calling the store at the phone number or email found on the store website in the “Contact Us” section;

 - through the store’s social media pages on Facebook or Instagram;

 - the order confirmation email might also contain the store’s contact details or the tracking information for the order.